Check out this page for regular updates on things such as:

 Wow!
 I have finally done it!
 I have taken Wise Owl Quilting to the next phase.
 I have added a second Long Arm Quilting machine to my business.

 With the departure from the nest of my youngest son we have converted his bedroom to an office/sewing room.
-Then with some clever rearrangement of my existing studio (read garage!!)
+Then with some clever rearrangement of my existing studio (ie garage!!)
 I have been able to install a second Gammill computerised Long Arm Quilting Machine.

-With the implementation of this second machine I am able to improve my throughput of quilts by having one machine quilting edge-to-edge designs while I work on the more complex and time-consuming custom quilts.
+With the implementation of this second machine I am able to improve my throughput of quilts by having one machine quilting edge-to-edge designs while I work on mt own personal quilts.

 Installing new shelving allows me to display an even bigger range of backing fabric as well as a selection of fat quarters and other important accessories for my customers to choose from.

-The installation of better strip lighting and air-conditioning it has turned my studio into a much better working environment.
+The installation of better strip lighting and air-conditioning has turned my studio into a much better working environment.
 I am looking forward to meeting the challenges of 2017 with renewed energy and better tools.

 This month the Tauranga Patchwork Quilters Group issued the Presidents Challenge for club members.
 The challenge was called Ï wasn't Expecting That.
 We all started with a meter of plain fabric this was then torn in half and half passed to the person next to you.
 This process was repeated 5 times till we had 5 different coloured pieces of fabric descending in size.
 Hence - I wasn't expecting that!
 Then the fun started by making a quilt that was 16 x 24 inches.
 We were allowed to add one more colour of our choice.
 We also had to incorporate one new quilting technique that we had not tried before.

 What a challenge!
 For myself it seemed I had an even bigger challenge of fitting this into my already busy quilting life.
 Then the thought struck me that life itself is a series of challenges that I face every day.
 I realised that my life is divided into five individual but connected activities: